camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 ![signup](./img/signup.png)

+### Create an account

-### Fill in the form and submit
+Fill in the form and submit or signup using the social signup buttons.

-After you've filled in and sent the form, you'll receive a confirmation e-mail.
+If you choose for the form, you'll receive a confirmation e-mail.
 Click on the link to verify your e-mail address and set your password.

 ## Login to your Camunda Cloud account

 ### Visit [https://camunda.io](https://camunda.io)

-Log in with your e-mail address and password:
+Log in with your e-mail address and password you used in the previous form or use the social loggin buttons.

 ![login](./img/login.png)